 Before formulating a cyber defence strategy, the first steps involve identifying the important assets that your company needs to keep secure; whether a cyber-risk assessment or something less formal.

 Your employees can easily become targets.
 Humans are often the weakest point in any systems.
 Breaches which gain an employee’s credentials can provide an easy back door into your sensitive systems.
 This is often done through spear-phishing and social engineering methods.
 Because of this, employees need to be kept educated to the methods that are used by bad actors.

 Your brand is often one of your company’s most valuable assets; it represents your public identity and who a company is in the minds of the public.
 If user or employee data ends up in the hands of bad actors, this can reflect poorly on your brand and company.
-Many people may simply stop doing business with a company that is suspected of having lax security and it can take a long time to recover the public’s trust.
+Many people may simply stop doing business with a company that is suspected of having lax security or poor cyber protection, and it can take a long time to recover the public’s trust.

 Your network is crucial.
 Once inside your network, bad actors can wreak havoc.
 As a result, it’s absolutely crucial that any entry points to the network be protected.

 Your products are often the primary reason why cyber criminals attempt to get in.
 If they can get access to your services, and then sell them on the black market (Dark Web) this is what they will attempt to do

 Some cyber threats can have a direct impact on your margin.
 Does your organisation make use of promotions or vouchers?
 You’ve calculated these expenses into your bottom line and your profitability.
 If these become abused or sold on the Dark Web, your margins can suffer significantly.